 To join the network, a new person must get an invitation from a validated participant.

-The Idena blockchain is based on a proof-of-identity Sybil control mechanism.
+The Idena blockchain is based on a proof-of-person Sybil control mechanism.
 Every validated participant has an equal voting power in the network to produce blocks and validate transactions.
 Randomly selected participants generate block proposals and broadcast them into the network.
 A random committee is selected to reach consensus about whether to include a block into the blockchain.

 Unlike many blockchains that utilize centralization to increase capacity, we solve the scalability problem by exaggerating decentralization.
 It might be considered as a counterintuitive approach because of the well-known “Scalability-Security-Decentralization” trilemma.
 However, Idena offers decentralization-based scalability without sacrificing security.